peterchic/shape_shifter/README.md

 # shape_shifter

-A fun little diddy with changes shapes.
+A fun little program to change shapes and colors with CSS.
-Check out the creation here: